deislabs/osiris/README.md

 ## How it works

-For Osiris-enabled deployments, Osiris automatically instruments application pods with a __metrics-collecting proxy__ deployed as a sidecar container.
+For Osiris-enabled deployments or statefulSets, Osiris automatically instruments application pods with a __metrics-collecting proxy__ deployed as a sidecar container.

-For any Osiris-enabled deployment that is _already_ scaled to a configurable minimum number of replicas (one, by default), the __zeroscaler__ component continuously analyzes metrics from each of that deployment's pods.
-When the aggregated metrics reveal that all of the deployment's pods are idling, the zeroscaler scales the deployment to zero replicas.
+For any Osiris-enabled deployment or statefulSet that is _already_ scaled to a configurable minimum number of replicas (one, by default), the __zeroscaler__ component continuously analyzes metrics from each of that deployment/statefulSet's pods.
+When the aggregated metrics reveal that all of the deployment/statefulSet's pods are idling, the zeroscaler scales the deployment/statefulSet to zero replicas.

 Under normal circumstances, scaling a deployment to zero replicas poses a
 problem: any services that select pods from that deployment (and only that